meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 - Third-party service dependencies may affect functionality
 - OTP delivery depends on email service availability
 - Google Sign-In depends on Google services availability
+- In-app product functionality may be affected by technical issues or updates

 ### Liability Exclusions